 5. Use aromatherapy.

 Essential oils like rose, lavender, ylang ylang and bergamot are helpful for boosting stress levels.
 But, smelling anything sweet is bound to lift your spirits.
 In fact, sweet scents can reduce tension and ease headaches.
-Experiment with some different essential oils to see which ones have the greatest impact on your mood.
+Experiment with some essential oils to see which ones have the greatest impact on your mood.

-6. Write down your to-do list.
+6. Write down a to-do list.

-When you have all of your day’s chores floating around in your head, it’s easy to feel overwhelmed.
+When you have all your day’s chores floating around in your head, it’s easy to feel overwhelmed.
 Instead of wondering where you should be and what you should be doing, write down your day’s to-do list.
 As you accomplish things, cross them off your list.
 This will make you feel productive and in control.

-7. Edit your social media feeds.
+7. Edit social media feeds.

 8. Enjoy arts and crafts.